xiaohouzi-412/benchmarking/README.md

 ## Acknowledgements

-This work is part of the Climate Advanced Fore-casting of sub-seasonal Extremes ([CAFE](http://www.cafes2se-itn.eu/the-project)) which has received fund-ing from the European Union’s Horizon 2020 research and innova-tion programme under the Marie Skłodowska-Curie grant.
+This work is part of the Climate Advanced Fore-casting of sub-seasonal Extremes ([CAFE](http://www.cafes2se-itn.eu/the-project)) which has received fund-ing from the European Union’s Horizon 2020 research and innova-tion programme under the Marie Skłodowska-Curie grant agreement No. 813844.